Breast Cancer Treatment

 Surgical/Incisional Breast Biopsy

 Most breast biopsies are done with special needles using image guidance as described above.
 Sometimes a needle biopsy is not possible due to the location of the suspicious area in the breast or other factors.
 In these cases the biopsy is done by a surgeon in an operating room.
-Before surgery, a wire-localization or needle localization procedure is usually done if the abnormal area in the breast was first detected on imaging tests (such as mammogram) and cannot be felt.
+Before surgery, a seed-localization procedure is usually done if the abnormal area in the breast was first detected on imaging tests (such as mammogram) and cannot be felt.
 The surgeon will use local anesthetic to numb the area that will be biopsied and you will also get IV sedation (rather than general anesthesia).
 These procedures are done in an outpatient setting and you will go home the same day.

 - What If I'm Diagnosed With Breast Cancer?

 Surgery is usually the first line of attack against breast cancer.
 Your surgeon will discuss with you the best surgical option for your diagnosis.
 Decisions about surgery depend on many factors.
 You and your doctor will determine the kind of surgery that's most appropriate for you based on the stage of the cancer, the characteristics of the cancer cells and what is acceptable to you in terms of your long-term peace of mind.

 AdventHealth Cancer Center Shawnee Mission